hackerrank-test/hackerrank-test/README.md

 ---

-## If you are preparing a test, feel free to ask to me to help online for the test.
+## If you are preparing a test, feel free to ask to me to help online for your test.

 https://calendly.com/hackerranktest/60min